How To Choose the Right Ecommerce KPI to Track in 2024

 What are key performance indicators (KPIs)?

-Ecommerce KPIs, or key performance indicators, are metrics that businesses use to measure the success of their online operations.
+Ecommerce KPIs, or key performance indicators, are metrics that businesses use to measure the success of their operations.
 These metrics provide valuable insights into various aspects of an ecommerce business, such as sales performance, customer engagement, marketing efficiency, and customer satisfaction.
 By monitoring these KPIs, you gain a clear picture of what's working and what's not, allowing you to make data-driven decisions that drive growth for your online business.

 There are various ecommerce KPIs that businesses can track, depending on their specific goals and objectives.
 Some common examples of ecommerce KPIs include total revenue, average order value, customer retention rate, etc.